General event terms and conditions

 (5) The event documents are handed over only on presentation of a participation certificate (see § 3 (5), the signed declaration of liability and an ID card or passport.
 If it is not possible to pick up the event documents personally; these may be only handed over to someone with authorisation in writing.
 The event documents will not be shipped.

-(7) If the contracting party also books camp accommodation and/or return transfer as well as straightforward participation when registering, these are also considered event services.
-In addition, the accommodation and/or transfer conditions accessible on the respective event website also apply.
+(7) If the contracting party also books other additional services as well as straightforward participation when registering, these are also considered event services.
+In addition, additional services conditions accessible on the event website also apply.

 § 3 Services provided in return – payment terms – confirmation of participation